Webhooks FAQs

 • Error generating schema for response

 • This error appears when there's a mismatch between the Content-Type specified in the webhook header and the actual payload data type.
 For example, the header indicates JSON data, but the payload is in XML format.
 This mismatch typically occurs with legacy or custom applications that don't follow standard HTTP practices, resulting in a Content-Type that doesn't match the actual payload format.
 To correct this error, check with the application owner to ensure the webhook API sends data in the correct format.
-If adjusting the source isn’t possible, you can manually configure the payload schema in Workato by selecting Save and skip and then defining the schema yourself.
+If adjusting the source isn’t possible, you can manually configure the payload schema in Workato by selecting Skip guided setup and then defining the schema yourself.

 What should I do if the application sending the webhook does not follow standard HTTP practices?